code-saturne/code_saturne/extras/installer/README.txt

 These scripts are given in the hope that they will be useful, but WITHOUT ANY WARRANTY.

-The script can download every packages needed by the code to run properly.
+The script can download every package needed by the code to run properly.
 If this behaviour is not wanted, set the "download" variable to "no" in the setup script.

-It is possible to specify her/his own Python executable through the "python" variable, as well as BLAS libraries through the "blas" variable, or Metis and Scotch through similar variables.
+It is possible to specify a Python interpreter through the "python" variable, as well as Metis and Scotch through similar variables.

-SYRTHES installation path (for coupling with the thermal code SYRTHES) will be provided with the "syrthes" variable.

 Lastly, the possibility is given to compile Code_Saturne with debugging symbols ("debug" variable), to disable the Graphical User Interface ("disable_gui" variable), and to specify the language (between English and French).

-On some architectures and for some elements (MED and FVM for instance) it is preferable if the "make" command refers to the GNU "make".
-Otherwise some problems can occur (problem with libtool, need to copy the sources in the build directory, ...)
+On some architectures and for some elements (MED and SCOTCH for instance) it is preferable if the "make" command is a recent enough version of GNU "make".
+Otherwise some problems can occur.

 * install_saturne.py:
   This python script will install the different elements of Code_Saturne and associated libraries.
 Due to dependencies between the different modules, the order of install should be the following:
-  - libxml2 (it is advised to use the distrib own package)
+  - libxml2 (it is advised to use the distrib's own package)
   - MPI
   - CGNS
   - HDF5